MicrosoftDocs/win32/desktop-src/tablet/what-s-new-in-tablet-pc-development.md

 ---
-Description: 'This section describes what is new in Tablet PC Technology development.' ms.assetid: 'e61bd444-7e48-4146-93a4-8b99e34226af'
+Description: This section describes what is new in Tablet PC Technology development. ms.assetid: e61bd444-7e48-4146-93a4-8b99e34226af
-title: 'What''s New in Tablet PC Development'
+title: Whats New in Tablet PC Development ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # What's New in Tablet PC Development